 Yes, you are eligible for court supervision on the new ticket so long as it is itself a supervision eligible offense.
 An attorney can answer this question if you present them the ticket and ask them about supervision eligibility.
 A much bigger concern is that if you have no...Read more »

 I needed to make a right turn and saw that cars were starting to make left turns.
 Knowing that there cannot be oncoming traffic while cars are turning left, I did a rolling pause, and then proceeded with my right turn; but somehow, I still received a $100 fine.
-The "photo enforced" sign is clearly...
+The "photo enforced" sign...
 Read more »

 My apologies that this answer is reaching you later.
 Unfortunately, there isn't a defense to be raised here.
 The law relating to red lights requires a full and complete stop even when it would appear that you are clear to travel.
-Even though traffic wouldn't likely collide...Read more »
+Even though traffic wouldn't likely...Read more »

 You should consider hiring a lawyer.
 This is because it is considered a criminal misdemeanor and can give you a criminal record.
 You also have a lower chance of getting court supervision which would make it less visible to insurance companies.
 The danger here is that it may...Read more »